A Guide to Single-Protein Dog Food

 1. Better Digestive Health

 Your dog’s digestive system has an easier time with fewer ingredients to process.
 Without being overworked trying to digest different proteins and nutrients at the same time, doggy digestion is much easier.
-Dogs with digestive issues especially can benefit from limited-ingredient diets like single-protein dog foods.
+Dogs with digestive issues especially may benefit from limited-ingredient diets like single-protein dog foods.

 2. Fewer Food Allergens